DFHack/dfhack/docs/Compile.rst

   git checkout develop
   git submodule update

+Generally, you should only need to clone DFHack once.

 **Important note regarding submodule update and changing branches**:

 You must run ``git submodule update`` every time you change branches,